You have 0 free articles left this month.

 expand image

-“Most of you will be aware that on Friday 16 May the ANU experienced a widespread IT outage that impacted WiFi services and key systems and software applications across most of the day,” ANU COO, Jonathan Churchill, said in a May 20 update on the university’s website.
+“Most of you will be aware that on Friday, 16 May, the ANU experienced a widespread IT outage that impacted Wi-Fi services and key systems and software applications across most of the day,” ANU COO, Jonathan Churchill, said in a 20 May update on the university’s website.

-“I wanted to take this opportunity to provide some clarity on what occurred and to also recognise the efforts of everyone involved who ensured the continued operation of the University.”
+“I wanted to take this opportunity to provide some clarity on what occurred and to also recognise the efforts of everyone involved who ensured the continued operation of the university.”

 Churchill addressed the fact that such an event “understandably creates concern within our community” and went on to confirm the cause of the disruption.